zenrocklabs/zenrock-docs/docs/docs/zrSign/smart-contract-suite/sign.md

 #### Parameters:
 - `params`: A struct containing:
-  - `walletTypeId`: Identifier for the wallet type
+  - `walletTypeId`: Identifier for the wallet type.
   - `owner`: Address of the wallet owner
-  - `options`: Flags for additional options (e.g., monitoring)
+  - `options`: Flags for additional options (e.g., monitoring).
+Value `1` is a normal, regular wallet.
+Value `2` is a monitoring wallet, which means that Zenrock will actively monitor the wallet to compose UTXOs in the most efficient manner

+##### Options Parameters:
+- `1`: Normal wallet.
+The key-holder or the key requesting smart contract needs to manage gas management and nonces.
+- `2`: Monitoring wallet.
+Zenrock will manage everything around the key, including gas management and nonces.
+Also in the case of BTC, Zenrock will compose UTXOs to the most efficient manner.
+If you are using the `simpleTx` function, this parameter is recommended.
+The request fees for the monitoring wallets are higher.

 #### Functionality:
 1. Validates the `options` parameter is non-zero.